Admission for the January 2025 academic session is ongoing Apply Now!

 Occupational Health and Disaster Management2

-• Recognise risk factors of injuries in different working environments in the country and other countries;
+• Recognize risk factors of injuries in different working environments in the country and other countries.

-• Employ planning to mitigate and recover from a disaster; and
+• Employ planning to mitigate and recover from a disaster.

 • Participate constructively as a member of the disaster management team at sites or locations of disaster.